|

 - What Is the Diffusion Process and How Does It Work?

-Diffusion describes the net movement of particles from an area of higher concentration to an area of lower concentration This process continues until particles are evenly distributed
+Diffusion is a fundamental process describing the net movement of atoms or molecules from an area of higher concentration to an area of lower concentration This passive movement drives countless physical and biological phenomena It does not require external energy, such as metabolic energy

 - Diffusion - Simple - Facilitated - TeachMePhysiology